RyoKosaka/HelloDrum-arduino-Library/instruction.md

 I made sample code that can be initialized simply by writing to arduino.
 Please write [**"InitializeEEPROM.ino"**](https://github.com/RyoKosaka/HelloDrum-arduino-Library/blob/master/examples/InitializeEEPROM/InitializeEEPROM.ino) to arduino.
 Once written, the initialization is completed.

 The values after initialization are as follows.

 Sensitivity = 80
-Retrigger Cancel = 10
+Threshold = 20
-Threshold 1 = 20
+Scan Time = 5
-Threshold 2 = 50
+Mask Time = 10
-Note = 38
+Note of Head/Open = 38
-Note of rim/Edge = 39
+Note of Rim/Edge/Close = 39
-Note of cup = 40
+Note of Cup = 40

 ## Circuit